 PediaSure is another drink designed for children aged 3-4 who are diagnosed as being underweight or at-risk weight.
 It contains 27 minerals and vitamins, protein, DHA, antioxidants, and other nutritional values.
 If you think your toddler needs to gain weight, you may wish to speak to your doctor about switching from whole milk to PediaSure.
 This drink is best for children over 3 years old.
 If your doctor decides it’s the right beverage for your toddler, they’ll let you know exactly how much your child should be drinking a day to return to a healthy weight.

-While it may be tempting to stock up on loads of commercial toddler drinks, as long as your toddler has a healthy, varied diet, they should be safe drinking water, juice, and a bit of milk.
+While it may be tempting to stock up on commercially marketed toddler drinks, as long as your toddler has a healthy, varied diet, they should be safe drinking water, milk, and a bit of juice.

-When in doubt about your toddler’s diet, you should always speak to your doctor about your diet plan.
+When in doubt about your toddler’s diet, speak to your doctor about your diet plan.
 Every toddler’s needs will be different, so it’s important that you cater the plan to your toddler’s unique needs.
-If your toddler is underweight or can’t maintain a steady weight, you should speak to your doctor about a milk-based formula like PediaSure or Fortini which can help your toddler get the nutrients, protein, and fat they need to reach a healthy weight.
+If your toddler is underweight or can’t maintain a steady weight, speak to your doctor about a milk-based formula like PediaSure or Fortini which can help your toddler get the nutrients, protein, and fat they need to reach a healthy weight.